LickHome/fullstack-mid-test/README.md

 ### Taking things further:
 (Not a requirement but if you think it will help us assess your skill level and passion).
 If you have the time, here are some suggestions to enhance the app:

+- Add eslint and a config
+- Add prettier and a config
 - Unit tests
 - Use path aliases for TS
 - Introduce a build pipeline using Github CI / Circle CI or other CI tools.